NCBI-Hackathons/seqacademy/rnaseq.md

 ## 1C. dupRadar

-We'll use dupRadar to detect duplicates and count the number of each gene.
+We'll use dupRadar to detect duplicates and count of each gene.
 This script is written in python, but it calls a script written in R `dupRadar.R`.

 Run: